mhaqnegahdar/mhaqnegahdar/README.md

 A full-stack javascript developer with your **Profit** in mind!

 My **Objective** is to help facilitate the development process and increase users’ satisfaction regarding your system.
-I specialize in **Nestjs** & **Nextjs** frameworks and always strive for clean coding practices.
+I specialize in **Nodejs** & **Nextjs** framework and always strive for clean coding practices.

 My services include: